Pingopete/RVE-KSP-1.0.4/Readme.txt

   CameraTools

 Installation/use:
- 0- This won't work if you're not on Linux x64 and with at least 4-8GB RAM 1- Download the Linux-Branch Zip
+ 0- This probably won't work if you're not on Linux x64 and with at least 4-8GB RAM 1- Download the Linux-Branch Zip
  2- Install all required mods first
  3- Place all RVE folders from Zip into your Gamedata folder (overwriting)